mrseanryan/tslint-folders/README.md

 ---

+## status

+tslint-folders is reasonably stable and in use every day in CI builds and on dev boxes (Linux, Mac, Windows) for at least one major product.

+### versioning

+We use [SemVer](https://semver.org) for versioning.
+For the versions available, see the tags on this repository.

+As this is a pretty new project, the current major version is 0.
+We generally avoid making breaking changes.
+However a change in _minor_ version indicates that there may be a breaking change.

+---

 ## usage

 _note: the links in this readme do not work on npmjs.com - they do work locally or on the source code site._